nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

+* Deletes the public address of the contact with the specified `INDEX` in the specified `NETWORK`, and if applicable, the specified `WALLET_NAME`.

 Examples:

 * `deletepa 1 c/BTC l/wallet1` **only** deletes the public address of the first contact in the BTC network with the wallet name